- James Dixon (PAC, Psychological Sciences)

 - Prerequisite courses.
 Prerequisites for participation in the program are completion of PSYC 5104 and 5105 Foundations of Research in the Psychological Sciences I and II, or equivalent courses.
 Students who wish to substitute equivalent coursework for these two courses with other graduate level introductory statistics courses need to submit a petition to the Director of the QRM program.
 The petition should include a syllabus of the equivalent course and other documentation if available (e.g. exam examples) to support the petition and facilitate the decision making by the Committee.

-- Credits.
+- 12 Credits.
 Participants in the program complete 12 credits of graduate coursework in quantitative methods.
-Twelve credits are selected from a list of program courses (Table 1).
-Students who wish to petition for a course that is not listed may do so by submitting a petition with sufficient documentation of the content of the course to the QRM Director (syllabus, exam examples).
+Twelve credits are selected from a list of program courses (below).
+Students who wish to petition for a course that is not listed may do so by contacting the QRM Director with documentation of the course content (e.g. syllabus, exam examples).
 Such courses cannot be from other institutions.
 Additionally, the Graduate School requires certificate students to earn at least a B (3.00) in all coursework.

 - Plan of Study.
 Students interested in the program should design an individualized plan of study, in consultation with their major advisor, which serves their research needs, interests, and career goals.
-Students may also wish to consult with one or more members of the Executive Committee of the program (listed on the Department of Psychological Science web site) about the courses they plan to take and their expected date of completion of the QRM Presentation.
-The Graduate Certificate Plan of Study.docx form can be downloaded here.
+Students may also wish to consult with one or more members of the QRM Executive Committee (above) about the courses they plan to take and their expected date of completion of the QRM Presentation.
+The Plan of Study form can be downloaded here.